salesforce/grpc-java-contrib/canteen/README.md

 cross-compiled with Go to the front of a jar.

 When you execute a Canteen packaged jar, the bootstrap program captures all the command line arguments and the name of the current file.
-It then spawns a child process as `java -jar $args`, proxying `stdin`, `stdout`, and `stderr` between the shell and the child process.
+On Windows, the bootstrap spawns a child process as `java -jar $args`, proxying `stdin`, `stdout`, and `stderr` between the shell and the child process.
+On Linux and MacOS, the bootstrap transfers process control to Java by invoking `syscall.Exec()`;